o3de/o3de.org/content/docs/user-guide/visualization/animation/animation-editor/ragdoll/ragdoll-physics-setup.md

 **Avoiding self-collision**

 The ragdoll automatically suppresses collisions between joints that are adjacent in the skeleton.
 This means that adjacent colliders can overlap, but a pair of colliders that are not adjacent should not intersect.
 If the pair of colliders intersects, they'll collide when the ragdoll is simulated.
-This leads to unstable behaviour, because the colliding bodies are trying to separate, while the joints are trying to keep the ragdoll together.
+This leads to unstable behavior, because the colliding bodies are trying to separate, while the joints are trying to keep the ragdoll together.
 If two joints which are not adjacent in the hierarchy have overlapping colliders, the colliders will be rendered in red, as shown below.

 ![Example of ragdoll self-collision](/images/user-guide/actor-animation/ragdoll-self-collision-example.png)